bristolcrypto/controlbits/implementation/README.md

 ## Benchmarks
-`benchmarks` contains two Python scripts to benchmark the performance of the various algorithms and reproduce the tables in the paper.
+`benchmarks` contains two Python scripts to benchmark the performance of the various algorithms and reproduce the Tables 1 and 2 in the paper.

 ## Tests
+`tests` contains
-`tests` contains both correctness tests and constant time testing for the various combinations of control bit and sorting algorithm.
-The correctness tests simply try the algorithms several times and check that the control bits produced do in fact realise the permutation they were calculated from.
+1. Correctness tests for control bit implementations.
+These tests simply try the algorithms several times and check that the control bits produced do in fact realise the permutation they were calculated from.
+2. Constant-time tests for control bit implementations.
+These tests run the implementations and check for constant-time violations.
+3. A small extension of Daniel Bernstein's `sortverif` toolkit for verifying interlaced sorting networks.

 ## Requirements
-`clang`, `gcc`, `python3`, `valgrind`
+1. Essentials: `clang`, `gcc`, `python3`,
+2. Constant time: `valgrind`,
+3. Benchmarking: `libcpucycles`

 ## Build and run `demo.c`
 There is a range of combinations of controlbit algorithm, sorting algorithm, and sorting type you can try.
 The options are controlled by defining macros: